 Su-Mei Thompson (1984) – joined The Women’s Foundation as CEO in 2009.
 She started her career at Linklaters as a corporate finance associate while also serving as a lecturer and tutor in law at Kings College, London.
 She went on to hold senior management positions at The Walt Disney Company, the Financial Times and Christie’s in Asia.
 Su-Mei read Law at Trinity

-Sir Gregory Winter (1970) – is Master of Trinity College Cambridge.
+Sir Gregory Winter (1970) – former Master of Trinity College Cambridge.
 He is a scientist, inventor and entrepreneur.
 He read Biological Sciences at Trinity.

 Professor Lawrence Lessig (1983) – is the Roy L. Furman Professor of Law and Leadership at Harvard Law School.
 He read Philosophy at Trinity